 All eggPlant Functional and eggMan licenses must be validated by a license server.

-If you are seeing this message when trying to run eggPlant Functional using a Team license, please see the Unable to Verify License: Team License Server section of this page.
+If you are seeing this message when trying to run eggPlant Functional using a Team license, see the Unable to Verify License: Team License Server section of this page.

-If you are seeing this message when trying to run eggPlant Functional with a node-locked license, please see the Unable to Verify License: Local License Server section of this page.
+If you are seeing this message when trying to run eggPlant Functional with a node-locked license, see the Unable to Verify License: Local License Server section of this page.

 This message can be frustrating because it includes the information that “eggPlant found a valid team license but could not contact the team license server.”
 If eggPlant Functional found a valid license, why is it unable to verify it?

 Team licensing works by having the eggPlant Functional application talk to the Team License Server (TLS) to validate whether it can run using the license it has.
 This communication occurs over UDP port 5538.
 If you receive the message above when launching eggPlant Functional, that communication is not occurring.

 Below is a list of the reasons that this communication might fail and the appropriate way to address each one:

 |The TLS isn’t running.||Start the TLS.
 For information about running the TLS, see Installing and Licensing the TLS.|